 6 Fast and Proven Ways to Get Your Sh*t Together

 To kick things off, we consulted the experts for tricks that simplify the back-to-reality process when snapping your life into gear sounds daunting.
 In fact, author Sarah Knight literally wrote the book on the subject: Get Your Sh*t Together: How to Stop Worrying About What You Should Do So You Can Finish What You Need to Do and Start Doing What You Want to Do.
 Genius, no?
-Below, peep some of the low-effort, high-payoff tricks for getting back into gear and check back with us every day this week for more inspiration and ideas.
+Below, peep some of the low-effort, high-payoff tricks for getting back into gear, and check back with us every day this week for more inspiration and ideas.

 1. Switch Your To-Do List to Your Urgent List

-We all have that insane list in a notebook, in our heads, or in the Stickies app on our desktops with every little thing that’s ever crossed our minds—from “throw out the garbage” to “throw grandma a surprise 75th birthday party next year.”
+We all have that insane list in a notebook, in our heads, or in the Stickies app on our desktops with every little thing that’s ever crossed our minds—from “throw out the garbage” to “throw Grandma a surprise 75th birthday party next year.”
 It can be paralyzing.
 “The trick from my book that gets highlighted the most [by my readers] is definitely the ‘Must Do List,’” says Knight.
-“It involves taking a long, unwieldy to-do list and chopping it down to the must-do-today list, which usually takes it down to 2 or 3 things.
+“It involves taking a long, unwieldy to-do list and chopping it down to the must-do-today list, which usually takes it down to two or three things.
 The one step in between is making decisions based on urgency.”
 But what about all the guilt you feel about the other things you feel you really should also be doing, like finally framing that print your uncle gave you for graduation?
 Coincidentally, Knight also wrote the book The Life-Changing Magic of Not Giving a F*ck.
 (You might give her TED talk a watch.)

 2. Find Your Zone

 Research shows that your environment is pivotal when it comes to behavior.
-For example, this study with more than 3,700 school children found that environmental qualities such as the naturalness of the space (light, sound, temperature, air quality) improved grades by up to 16%.
-And—superserious, but true—when heroin-using Vietnam vets returned to the US from war, very few continued to use, which experts attribute to the change in environment.
+For example, this study with more than 3,700 school children found that environmental qualities such as the naturalness of the space (light, sound, temperature, air quality) improved grades by up to 16 percent.
+And—superserious, but true—when heroin-using Vietnam vets returned to the U.S. from war, very few continued to use, which experts attribute to the change in environment.
 In my case (drugs aside), I produce way more work in an environment without the distraction of my kitchen and with the inspiration of a few dozen other busy bees at the tables next to me.
 When I spend the day in the quiet yet bustling co-working space Spacious, for example, I freakin’ kill it.

 3. Think of Projects Like a Coloring Book

-Another trick that comes straight from Knight: “When I say life is like an adult coloring book, I mean I break things down to small, manageable chunks,” she says.
+Another trick that comes straight from Knight: “When I say life is like an adult coloring book, I mean I break things down [into] small, manageable chunks,” she says.
 “One example is how I left New York and moved to the Dominican Republic, which is a big life change, but I just did it in small steps.
 Then suddenly you’re packing all your boxes.”
 Or (to use a personal example from my life) if you want to, say, adult-up your apartment, take it one piece of furniture at a time...instead of telling yourself for months on end you’ll do the whole thing in one weekend, next weekend.
 Sigh.

 4. Get Rid of Old Stuff with Less Heartache